DEMIURGE-studio/bevy_gauge/bevy_gauge.md

 ```

 **Important Note on Initialization Timing**:
-When you spawn an entity with a `Stats` component (either directly or via `StatsInitializer`), and then intend to immediately modify or read its stats using `StatAccessor` *within the same system invocation*, be aware of Bevy's command queue.
-The `Stats` component only becomes visible to `StatAccessor`'s internal queries after Bevy's commands have been applied (flushed).
+When you spawn an entity with a `Stats` component (either directly or via `StatsInitializer`), and then intend to immediately modify or read its stats using `StatsMutator` *within the same system invocation*, be aware of Bevy's command queue.
+The `Stats` component only becomes visible to `StatsMutator`'s internal queries after Bevy's commands have been applied (flushed).
 This typically happens automatically between system stages or by explicitly calling `apply_deferred` after your spawning commands. `StatsInitializer` works seamlessly because its `OnAdd` trigger fires after the component is fully added and visible.
-For manual `StatAccessor` use on newly spawned entities within the same system, ensure proper ordering or use `apply_deferred`.
+For manual `StatsMutator` use on newly spawned entities within the same system, ensure proper ordering or use `apply_deferred`.

 ### The `stats!` Macro
 The `stats!` macro provides a convenient way to create a `StatsInitializer` component.